klarkc/pure-vue/README.md

 </script>
 ```

-Normally we use [ELM based](https://guide.elm-lang.org/architecture) design to deal with JS rendering libraries in PureScript, but I would like to try a new approach with something more similar to Vue Composition API.
+Normally we use [ELM based](https://guide.elm-lang.org/architecture) design to deal with JS rendering libraries in PureScript, but I would like to try a new approach with something more similar to Vue Composition API + SFC.

 The central idea is, instead of dealing with Vue as a side-effect free library, use a DSL to compute things and interact with components through the setup hook of Vue components.
 We are still studying the feasability and effort of doing this without bringing too much noise to the code.